-In my early 20s, I was an independent, strong woman on my way to an exciting, magnificent career in public relations.
+In my early 20s, I was an independent, strong woman on my way to an exciting career in public relations.
 I felt like nothing could stand in my way of success.

 My life changed in the blink of an eye in 1990 when I was attacked, captured, robbed and sexually assaulted at knifepoint.
 The perpetrator escaped and was never found.

-The criminal took more than my jewelry that night; he stole my identity.
+The criminal took more than my jewelry and money that night; he stole my identity.
 I lost my voice.
-I lost my sanity.
-My life became one twisted, recurring nightmare.
-Every shadow reminded me of him, even my own.
+I lost faith in the world as I had known it.
+My life became filled with anxiety and post-trauma fear.

 In 2010, fighting depression and exhaustion, I searched for the courage to regain control of my life again.
 It was time to stop the pain.
 I decided to confront my fears and angst by sharing my story in writing.
 My fingertips trembled as I finally released the details of the assault – that moment that had defined me for 20 years.

 After writing Room 939, I found my voice again.
-I washed away the tears.
 I redefined who I was and became a survivor.

-Today I use my voice to speak to hundreds of thousands in an effort to shed light on sexual violence and its impact on our society.
-I invite you to join in the dialogue and help others heal by becoming aware of the far-reaching impact of sexual violence and actively working to prevent it.
+Today I use my voice to shed light on sexual assault and its impact on our lives and the lives of our family members.
+I invite you to join in the dialogue and help others heal by becoming aware of the far-reaching impact of sexual violence.